DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 beginning with Teensy 4.1 as this is the more capable of the microcontrollers used for this experiment.
 Code to measure the execution speed in microseconds will be implemented and tested before we load the naive implementation on said microcontroller.
-We expect that several implementations may be too resource intensive or have a memory complexity far greater than our cheaper, less capable microcontroller are able to handle, and as such these may not be able to be tested until a few iterations of optimization has occurred.

 Each iteration will consist of incremental improvements to the algorithm.
 Our initial investigation has shown several avenues for improving the throughput of the algorithm, and each planned iteration will be discussed briefly.
 Depending on the empirical results of these iterations, there may be a need for further optimization iterations other than those listed.

-**Iteration 1 - Naive implementation**: The naive implementation consists of a Toeplitz matrix $T$ and key $k$, acquired from fixed slices of the bitstream.
-Then, matrix-vector multiplication will be performed using $T$ and $k$, thus performing Toeplitz extraction -- which finally will eliminate jitter and produce a random number.
-The implementation of this in code will be quite simple, using nested loops to iterate over all values and multiply them.
-We expect that the throughput of this naive implementation will be far away from optimized iterations, and result in $O(n^2)$ complexity.
+**Iteration 1 - Naive implementation**: The naive implementation is implemented just as the pseudocode in section 3.4 describes, performing matrix multiplication between the input bits and the seed to process the data and remove potential jitter.
+As this implementation uses nested loops we expect this nested quality to be the main bottleneck of this iteration.

 **Iteration 2 - Efficient data structures**: The naive implementation will not utilize efficient data structures for maximum speed, rather it will likely use